Coney Island with Kids: A Brand-new Roller Coaster, the Mermaid Parade & Other Family Fun

 There's always something wild going on in Coney, but there are certain annual celebrations every family should try at least once.
 Warning: These events are usually insanely crowded!

-The procession kicks off at 2pm, but revelers sporting sea-themed ensembles begin arriving much earlier.
-You can still register to march (it's fun!
-But younger kids may get bored.
-There's a lot of waiting around involved).
-Or you can just watch.
+The procession kicks off at 1pm, but revelers sporting sea-themed ensembles begin arriving much earlier.
+You can still register to march (it's fun but younger kids may get bored as there's a lot of waiting around) or just watch.
 Take the subway as parking is next to impossible.
-Even the NY Aquarium and MCU Park lots tend to fill up before noon.
+Even the NY Aquarium and MCU Park lots tend to fill up long before noon.

-Nathan's Famous Hot Dog Eating Contest – July 4 time TBD
+Nathan's Famous Hot Dog Eating Contest – Friday, July 4

 The name says it all: Hearty eaters compete to see who can chow down on the most franks.
-Approximately 40,000 fans watched last year's contest live.
-Come see if U.S.A's Joey Chestnut, who holds the world record for eating 68 hot dogs and buns in 10 minutes, can hold onto his title.
+Come see if champion Joey Chestnut, who set a new world record last year by downing 69 Nathan’s Famous Hot Dogs and Buns in 10 minutes, can hold on to his title.

-Sand Sculpting Contest and Unity Day – Saturday, July 21 noon-5pm
+Sand Sculpting Contest and Unity Day – Saturday, August 16

 Eat unhealthy food

 C'mon, it's just one day.
 Totonno’s Pizza, highly regarded in the world of pizza, started on Neptune Avenue back in 1924.
 The restaurant's Brooklyn-style, brick-oven pies are seriously good.
-Go hungry or with friends: Totonno’s only sells pizza by the pie, no slices here.
+Go hungry or with friends: Totonno’s only sells pizza by the pie, no slices here, and it's cash only.

 Nathan's Famous serves delicious hot dogs, of course, but you can also have burgers, beer, clams on the half shell or chicken.

 Boardwalk snacks include cotton candy, candy apples and other treats.
-William’s Candy, right next to Nathan’s on Surf Avenue, is another Coney Island landmark.
+Williams Candy, right next to Nathan’s on Surf Avenue, is another Coney Island landmark.
 It's an old-school candy store that makes its own sweets, like marshmallow caramel balls.
 Kids will literally eat it up, as will parents.
+There's also an outpost of the slick gift and treat emporium IT'SUGAR, but we say avoid the national chain and stick with local businesses.
+They need and appreciate your support!

 Looking for more summer fun?
 Check out our Summer Fun Guide.